ShanghaiTimes/vics/README.md

     * web-client - the user interface (AngularJS app)
     * common - utilities and language extensions that can be reused across all modules
     * tools - scripts and tools for managing data and deploying the application

+### Notes on Build on macOS Sierra

+This is in scripts.304c4f3c.js

+{apiUrl:"CANVASS_API_ELB_ENDPOINT",

+and points off site to an AWS thing ???

+So, changin it to this.
+/api/canvass

+gets it almost working - or not.

+File does not exist: /Users/robert/www/libdemnewbies/api/canvass/user/login, referer: https://libdemnewbies.uk/

+So I'm missing something here.